-- you’re eligible for an Investor Tier 1 visa (see update)
+- You’re eligible for an Investor Tier 1 visa (see update below)

-Unless you have family connections, have lived in the UK for a long period or are currently in the UK on an existing visa, your options to retire are limited.
+Unless you have family connections, have lived in the UK for a long period or are currently in the UK on an existing visa, your options to retire here as a permanent resident are limited.

 Check to see if these options to retire in the UK may apply to your situation:

 Are you the family member or partner of a British citizen?
 You may be eligible for Indefinite Leave to Remain (ILR) if you have a family member settled here either as a citizen of with ILR.
 Learn more here.

 You’re the family member or partner of someone who has settled in the UK.
 You may be eligible for Indefinite Leave to Remain (ILR) if you have a family member settled here with ILR.
 Learn more here.

 You previously had a retired person visa.
 Unfortunately this visa is no longer open to new applicants.

 You’ve been settled in the UK before.
 You may be able to return to the UK to live permanently if you have lived here before.
 The rules differ depending on whether you have been gone for more or less than 2 years.
 Learn more here.